wrench-project/wrench/doc/wrench_101.md

   - Most (soon to be all) interaction with SimGrid is done by the classes in the `src/simgrid_S4U_util` directory
-  - A WRENCH simulation, list any SimGrid simulation, is comprised of simulated processes that communicate via messages with put/get-like operations into mailboxes.
+  - A WRENCH simulation, like any SimGrid simulation, is comprised of simulated processes that communicate via messages with put/get-like operations into mailboxes.
 These processes are essentially implemented as threads, but they are not scheduled by the OS.
 Instead, they are scheduled by SimGrid in round-robin fashion.
 Each thread runs without interruption in between two SimGrid API calls.
-Therefore, although in principle WRENCH is massively multi-threaded, there are _almost_ no needs to locks when sharing data among threads.
+Therefore, although in principle WRENCH is massively multi-threaded, there are _almost_ no need for locks when sharing data among threads.